Jeffrey Epstein Update: Read The Deposition That Ghislaine Maxwell Fought To Hide

 Perjury charges against Maxwell

-One perjury count against Maxwell refers to her saying under oath that she wasn't aware of anyone she interacted with at Epstein's properties who was under 18, besides the plaintiff.
+One perjury count against Maxwell refers to her saying under oath that she wasn't aware of anyone she interacted with at Epstein's properties who was younger than 18, besides the plaintiff.
 When asked whether he had a scheme to recruit underage girls for sexual massages, she said, "I don't know what you're talking about."

-In the second perjury county, prosecutors quoted Maxwell saying that in the 1990s and 2000s, she "wasn't aware that he was having sexual activities with anyone when I was with him other than myself."
+In the second perjury count, prosecutors quoted Maxwell saying that in the 1990s and 2000s, she "wasn't aware that he was having sexual activities with anyone when I was with him other than myself."
 Prosecutors said these statements were not truthful.

 The transcript shows that the very first question to Maxwell from McCawley sought to establish her role in Epstein's orbit.